 Criteria for Evaluation

 We scored all 13 bottles using the results from five criteria: ease of use, taste, durability, ease of cleaning, and weight.
 The most important area that we focused on was ease of use because that is what separates one bottle from the next each time you use it.
 Besides carrying these bottles around for three months, we put them through various tests indoors.
-Following the overall score chart below, we summarize how we tested within each criterion and highlight the best and worst contenders.
+Following the rating table below, we summarize how we tested within each criterion and highlight the best and worst contenders.

 Ease of Use

 As hydration is the main purpose of a water bottle, we measured how easy (or difficult) it is to fill up and drink from each bottle.
 We also considered the likelihood of spilling when drinking, and we noted any signs of leakage.
 Other aspects of the bottle that went into this evaluation are lid design and the ubiquitous carrying handle.

 In general, the wider the mouth, the easier to fill, but also the more difficult it was to drink from.
 Somewhat of a surprise, we really enjoyed drinking from the AVEX Brazos Autoseal Stainless.
 The AUTOSEAL lid mechanism works very well, allowing users to get a quick and easy gulp without unscrewing any caps; it also passed our leak test.
 The Klean Kanteen Vacuum Insulated scored well here as well, since it was simple and easy to use.
 The Klean Kanteen Classic scored lower because of the Sport Cap, which we found to be difficult to drink from.
 On both Klean Kanteen bottles, the width of the opening was wide enough for easy filling and ice cubes, but small enough to drink from without spilling.